 - They were in a less comatose state.

-- They were able to get off ventilators about six days sooner than those receiving traditional nourishment.
+- Removal from ventilators about six days sooner than those receiving traditional nourishment.

-- They were discharged from the hospital's Intensive Care Unit five days earlier.
+- They also benefited from being discharged from the hospital's ICU five days earlier.

 What Is The Best Kind Of Wheat Germ?